 Treatment and prognosis

-Given high risk of recurrent ischaemic stroke, appropriate management of carotid webs is important.
+Given high risk of recurrent ischemic stroke, appropriate management of carotid webs is important.
 Management options include pharmacological therapy, such as use of antiplatelet agents, or surgical therapy, such as carotid stenting or endarterectomy 2.
-Although evidence is limited, one study found that rates of ischaemic stroke were lower in patients given surgical therapy when compared to a group given only pharmacological therapy 2,7.
+Although evidence is limited to a few case series, one study found that rates of ischemic stroke were lower in patients given surgical therapy when compared to a group given only pharmacological therapy 2,7.